-Suspension

-It is not possible to update an opinion due to lack of requisite information.
-Opinion should be resumed foreseeable future.
-However, if this does not happen within six months, the rating should be considered withdrawn.
+Suspension It is not possible to update an opinion due to lack of requisite information.
+Opinion should be resumed in foreseeable future.
+However, if this does not happen within six (6) months, the rating should be considered withdrawn.

-Withdrawn

-A rating is withdrawn on a) termination of rating mandate, b) the debt instrument is redeemed, c) the rating remains suspended for six months, d) entity/issuer defaults., or/and e) PACRA finds impractical to surveil the opinion due to lack of requisite information.
+Withdrawn A rating is withdrawn on a) termination of rating mandate, b) cessation of underlying entity, c) the debt instrument is redeemed, d) the rating remains suspended for six months, e) the entity/issuer defaults., or/and f) PACRA finds it impractical to surveill the opinion due to lack of requisite information.

-Harmonization

-A change in rating due to revision in applicable methodology or underlying scale.
+Harmonization A change in rating due to revision in applicable methodology or underlying scale.

-Surveillance.
-Surveillance on a mutual fund ranking opinion is carried out on a periodic basis till it is formally suspended or withdrawn.
-A comprehensive surveillance of ranking opinion is carried out at least once every six (6) months.
+Surveillance: Surveillance on a mutual fund ranking opinion is carried out on a periodic basis till it is formally suspended or withdrawn.
+A comprehensive surveillance of ranking opinion is carried out at least once every six months.